BlazWilson/MSP-LAN-/README.md

 ![Screenshot 2024-05-23 105805](https://github.com/BlazWilson/MSP-LAN-/assets/170445236/7b045682-3740-4d3c-8bee-aae7646589b4)

 Here we set another static IP address to the server.
+This time it was because we did not have a DHCP server for the DMZ switch.
+The Ubuntu server was on a different server and subnet from the DHCP server established in the Local Area Network.
+Our Ubuntu server is also on a DMZ switch which is a public facing network and you want that IP address to be consistent so we had 2 reasons for creating the network this way.

 ![Screenshot 2024-05-23 110144](https://github.com/BlazWilson/MSP-LAN-/assets/170445236/dc196b56-59a0-41a2-b946-62b4f0a52d03)